CU Online Course Template

 each of the pages is a description and an example of how each module may be constructed.

-Each consists of the following editable components:
+Each consists of the following editable components (Watch 'Using the D2L HTML Editor':

 - Overview (customizable) - provide students with an introduction to the weekly topics, related learning outcomes, questions to ponder.
-In addition, a table that highlights the relationship between course-level and module-level outcomes, instructional activities, and assigments/assessments.
+In addition, a table that highlights the relationship between course-level and module-level outcomes, instructional activities, and assignments/assessments.

 - Learning Materials (customizable) - contains all the learning resources and non-graded activities